lindlym/online-chatroom/README.md

 # online-chatroom
 This is a duo-assignment for the Array Bootcamp to help with Sprint #3 of Array, which is the 4th and 5th week the students spend here at Array!
 This assignment will have the students create a complete online chat solution utilizing React, Redux, NodeJS and ExpressJS.
 Once again, the **interface** is completely you and your partner's choosing.
 Your chatroom will feature several different components!
+It will have a **homepage**, an **about** page and finally the full **chatbox** page!

 ### Technologies Required